tencentyun/intlcloud-documents/product/监控与管理/云监控/API文档/各产品监控接口(V2)/云存储Redis_intl.md

 Domain name: monitor.api.qcloud.com
 API: GetMonitorData

-Cloud Redis Store (CRS) is a highly available and reliable Redis service platform built on Tencent Cloud's years of technical expertise in distributed cache and is designed to cater for the demand for Redis business operations.
-For details, please see the <a href="/doc/product/239/产品介绍" title="Product Introduction">Cloud Redis Store Introduction</a>.
+Cloud Redis Store (CRS) is a reliable and highly available Redis service platform based on Tencent Cloud's years of experience in distributed cache and Redis business demands.
+To learn more, see <a href="/doc/product/239/产品介绍" title="Product Introduction">Cloud Redis Store Introduction</a>.

 This API (GetMonitorData) is used to query the monitoring data of CRS.
 The values for input parameters are as follows:
 namespace:  qce/redis